New In - Jan 23

 The Pelican

 A modern take on a classic Victorian pub just north of Notting Hill.
-An eatery at the heart of the local community, not only do they serve food & drink that is sustainably sourced from farms that promote biodiversity and regenerative production but they also host supper clubs, pilates and breathwork sessions.
+An eatery at the heart of the local community, not only do they serve food & drink that is sustainably sourced from farms that promote biodiversity and regenerative production, but they also host supper clubs, pilates and breathwork sessions.
 The delightful interiors stay true to rustic pub culture but with an added sense of refinement through its light and airy feel while still honouring the cosiness of a pub atmosphere with the open fire and dark wood features.
 Round up your mates.

 Previous